Statutory instrument (UK): Negative resolution procedure

 A motion to annul a statutory instrument is known as a "prayer" and uses the following wording:

 That an humble address be presented to His Majesty praying that the [name of statutory instrument] be annulled.

 Any member of either House can put down a motion that an instrument should be annulled, although in the Commons, unless the motion is signed by a large number of Members, or is moved by the official Opposition, it is unlikely to be debated, and in the Lords such a motion is seldom actually voted upon.

-If a resolution to annul an instrument is passed, it will be revoked by the King through an Order-in-Council.
+If a resolution to annul an instrument is passed, it will be revoked by the king through an Order-in-Council.
 Between the date of the resolution to annul and the date when the Order-in-Council is made, the instrument remains law but ineffective.
 Anything done under the instrument whilst it was in force remains valid, and the Government is free to make a new statutory instrument.

-The last occasion on which a statutory instrument was annulled was on 22 February 2000, when the House of Lords passed a motion to annul the Greater London Authority Elections Rules.
+The last occasion on which a statutory instrument was annulled was on 22 February 2000, when the House of Lords passed a motion to annul the Greater London Authority Elections Rules (SI 2000/208).
 The last time the House of Commons annulled a statutory instrument was in 1979 when it rejected the Paraffin (Maximum Retail Prices) (Revocation) Order 1979 (SI 1979/797).

 Affirmative resolution procedure

 Statutory instruments which are subject to affirmative resolution are less common, making up about 10% of the total.
 This is the more stringent form of parliamentary control as it requires positive approval, rather than the absence of a decision to annul.
 Accordingly, it is used where the delegated legislation may be more controversial.

-The parent Act may require that the proposed statutory instrument be approved by both Houses of Parliament (or, in the case of an instrument which relates to financial matters, by the House of Commons only) either:
+The parent act may require that the proposed statutory instrument be approved by both Houses of Parliament (or, in the case of an instrument which relates to financial matters, by the House of Commons only) either: